 - March 12, 2020 Press Release - Programming Suspension

-The most recent Executive Order issued by the Governor providing Travel Guidance is Executive Order 21-11 (as amended by EO 21-13) and related Travel Guidance is also provided on the RIDOH website.
+The most recent Executive Order issued by the Governor providing Travel Guidance is Executive Order 21-27 and related Travel Guidance is also provided on the RIDOH website.

-The Governor has directed the following people to immediately self-quarantine upon arrival in Rhode Island:
+The Governor has directed the following people to immediately self-quarantine upon arrival in Rhode Island, unless or until they meet an exemption as indicated in EO 21-27:

 - Anyone who has traveled internationally to (or back to) Rhode Island